jiangsheng/jiangsheng.github.io/docs/blogs/2020/05/finding-the-right-ruby-version.rst

 .. meta::
    :description: I am installing eHMP on Centos 7.
-Centos 7 has ruby 2.0 out of box, thus the install
+Centos 7 has ruby 2.0 out of box, thus the install fails with Following the instructions at https://noobient.com/2019/02/12/in

 Finding the right ruby version
 ==============================